Overview – Tarangire NP

 Activities

 Game drives in Tarangire are highly rewarding throughout the day in the Dry season.
 Early morning and late afternoon are best for spotting predators, but during the midday heat you’ll see big elephant herds drinking.
 You’ll get a very different experience on a night drive when you'll look for nocturnal animals by spotlight.
-The best way to get a true connection to the wilderness, though, is on foot.
+The best way to get a true connection to the wilderness, though, is on foot on a walking safari.
 An armed ranger will keep you safe on this exciting activity.

 Weather & Climate